flyingmachine/nanoc-blog/content/programming/boot-clj.md

 bored impatience to Homeric rage (I'm looking at you, Grunt).
-Personally, I've never given them much thought; they've always seemed like tedious overhead, an unfortunate necessity for getting *real work* done.
+Personally, I've never given them much thought; they've always seemed like tedious overhead, an unfortunate necessity for getting *real* work done.

-Recently, though, I've started learning about [Boot](http://boot-clj.com/), and it's made me believe that build programming can actually be interesting.
+Recently, though, I've started learning about [Boot](http://boot-clj.com/), and I've found that build programming can actually be interesting.
 This article will explain Boot's underlying concepts and guide you through writing your first Boot tasks.
 If you're interested in using Boot to build projects right this second, then check out its
 [github README](https://github.com/boot-clj/boot) and its [wiki](https://github.com/boot-clj/boot/wiki).